A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Discussion

-One novel contribution of this work has been the introduction of a mechanistically-informed BHM (GMID-DSTM) that considers a B-PINN for Burgers' equation (Section 6).
-We expect that the same sort of approach can generalize to different processes motivated by alternate PDEs.
-In other cases, it may be preferred to embed a dynamical process that has spatio-temporal covariance, in contrast to when dynamics are encoded with a neural network.
-For example in \cite{wikle2001spatiotemporal}, 2-D spatio-temporal wind velocity follows a vector-autoregressive process that is motivated by an underlying set of (linear) PDEs.
-However, for general nonlinear PDEs there may not be an autoregressive or general quadratic nonlinear \citep{wikle2010} representation or approximation of the latent dynamics.
-In such cases a mechanistic-BHM using a PINN approach may be preferred since automatic differentiation can be used for general, nonlinear PDEs.
-This could also be an advantage of using a model such as the one in Section 6 over PNM methods that lack a neural network representation, in which case it is not obvious that automatic differentiation would apply.
+In some applications it maybe be preferable to embed a mechanistically-informed dynamical random spatio-temporal dynamical process as opposed to a neural network as in traditional physical-statistical BHMs.
+For example, \citet{wikle2001spatiotemporal} model 2-D spatio-temporal wind velocity components as a vector-autoregressive process that is motivated by an underlying set of (linear) PDEs, and \citet{gopalan2019hierarchical} motivates the latent process by a numerical PDE solution summed with a stochastic discrepancy process.
+However, for general nonlinear PDEs there may not be a convenient autoregressive or general quadratic nonlinear \citep{wikle2010} representation of the latent dynamics.
+In such cases, a mechanistic-BHM using a B-PINN approach may be preferred since automatic differentiation can be used for general, nonlinear PDEs.
+This could also be an advantage of using a model such as the one in Section \ref{sec:BHM-PINN} over PNM methods that lack a neural network representation, in which case it is not obvious that automatic differentiation would apply.

+Related to the previous point, in the classical DSTM BHM \citep[e.g.,][]{cressie2011statistics} it is often useful to consider the latent dynamics in a dimension reduced framework such as ${\bm v}_t = {\bm \Phi}{\bm \alpha}_t$ instead of neural network dynamics, ${\bm{v}}_{NN,t}$.
+In such a case, ${\bm v}_t$ is the $n$-dimensional latent dynamic process and ${\bm \Phi}$ is an $n \times n_\alpha$ dimensional basis function matrix with ${\bm \alpha}_t$ an $n_\alpha$-dimensional dynamic process where $n_\alpha < n$.
+For certain basis functions (e.g., Fourier) and systems, one can specify underlying mechanistic differential equations that govern the dynamics of ${\bm \alpha}_t$ \citep[e.g.,][]{cressie2011statistics}.
+This spectral approach could provide additional computational efficiency if the dynamics can be represented in a lower-dimensional manifold (reduced rank) basis expansion.